Reaching Agreement in Competitive Microbial Systems: Analysis of the Mutual Annihilation Protocol

-It is straightforward to show that the probability of reaching majority consensus in the lower-bounding $\mathscr S$-chain is a lower bound on the probability of reaching majority consensus in the $\mathscr S$-chain of the mutual annihilation protocol.
+It is straightforward to show that the time to reach majority consensus in the lower-bounding $\mathscr S$-chain is an upper bound on the time to reach majority consensus in the $\mathscr S$-chain of the mutual annihilation protocol.